-- Enter the IP address, or the regular expression for a range of addresses that you want to exclude.
+- Enter the IP address (or the regular expression for a range of addresses) that you want to exclude.

-There are 4 different types of goals:
+There are four different types of goals:

-Let’s take a look at how you can set up a goal to see how many people click on the Sign Up button, to sign up for a newsletter.
+Let’s take a look at how you can set up a goal to see how many people click on the Sign Up button to sign up for a newsletter.